 Awakening the Data Messenger by Integrating BigQuery with Slack

-Check out our LinkedIn account, to get insights into our daily working life and get important updates about BigQuery, Data Studio, and marketing analytics
+Follow us on LinkedIn for insights into our daily work and important updates on BigQuery, Data Studio, and marketing analytics.

-If you are looking for help setting up a modern and cost-efficient data warehouse or analytical dashboard, email us at hello@datadice.io and we will schedule a call.
+Need help setting up a modern, cost-efficient data warehouse or analytical dashboard?
+Email us at hello@datadice.io to schedule a call.